wright-io/givenwhenthen/content/landing_page.md

               browser.type('q', 'nodejs')
             .and "submit the search", ->
               browser.click('btnK')
-            .then "I see the correct title", -> browser.assertTitle('nodejs - Google Search')
-            .and "I see search results", ->
+            .then "I see search results", ->
-              browser
-                .assertTextPresent('results')
+              browser.assertTextPresent('results')
+            .and "the results contain information about nodejs", -> browser
                 .assertTextPresent('node.js')
+                .assertTextPresent('nodejs.org')